Gexkill/sweng2/RASD/src/index.md

 **WRITE SMS gateway**

 ###Parallel operation
-The server supports parallel operations from different users and different taxi drivers.
+The server supports parallel operations from different clients and different taxi drivers.

 ###Reference documents
 ...

 ##Proposed system
-We will implement a client-server architecture (Fig. 2) based on common REST API and MVC pattern, so with just one server application we manage both web application and mobile application, obviously we will have version for taxi driver and version for users.
+We will implement a client-server architecture (Fig. 2) based on common REST API and MVC pattern, so with just one server application we manage both web application and mobile application, obviously we will have version for taxi driver and version for clients.

 ![Architecture](../resources/architecture.jpg?raw=true)